zimonbizkit/old_website/_posts/2017-10-26-fft-ci-learnings.markdown

 	</li>
 </ul>
 Martin Fowler's main entryline explaining this concept sums up quite well what's to gain:<br>
 <blockquote>The test pyramid is a way of thinking about different kinds of automated tests should be used to create a balanced portfolio.
-Its essential point is that you should have many more low-level UnitTests than high level BroadStackTests running through a GUI.</blockquote>
+Its essential point is that you should have many more low-level UnitTests than high level "Broad Stack Tests" running through a GUI.</blockquote>

-So then, the discussion around what was our test strategy was eventually understood: Our integration was slow, buggy and sometimes unreliable as we were trapped in the following pitfalls:
+So then, the discussion around what was our test strategy was eventually understood.
+Our integration was slow, buggy and sometimes unreliable as we were trapped in the following pitfalls:
 <ul>
 	<li>We had too much integration and e2e tests, and sometimes testing the same feature over and over again.
 As they are slow and not cost efficient, we waited too much for them to be completed.</li>
 	<li>